 6) Tell the doctor about the medicine

-Are you taking painkillers, common paracetamol or any herbal medicine?
+Are you taking painkillers, standard paracetamol, or any herbal medicine?
 Let your doctor know before you have a colonoscopy.
-It may be necessary to stop taking these drugs before the colonoscopy.
+It may be necessary to stop taking these drugs before the Colonoscopy.
 If you take insulin, there is no time to stop it, but the doctor can increase or decrease the amount.
 Also, if you take blood pressure medication, keep it in mind.

 - Do I need to stay up all night with colonoscopy prep?

 Preparations for a colonoscopy usually start the afternoon before.
-As a result of taking the medicine as per the advice of the doctor, the rectum becomes quite clean in the middle of the night.
+As a result of taking medicine as per the advice of the doctor, the rectum becomes exceptionally clean in the middle of the night.
 This allows you to have a colonoscopy the next day.

 - How long does a colonoscopy take?